pydatakla/FoodWasteAndData/README.md

 # FoodWasteAndData
 # Title
-Analyzing Wastage of Food from 2000 to 2022 In East Africa
+Development of a Food Waste Dashboard for EAC countries

 ## Introduction
 Today, the world faces uncertainty about food security largely due to food wastage along the whole food supply chain.